kmsmith137/ch_frb_l1/MANUAL.md

 <a name="example4"></a>
 **Example 4:**

-  - **NOTE that example 4 is currently broken and will be fixed soon.**
-    As discussed over email, it runs too slow in the 16-beam L1 server!
-    I am in the process of implementing an 8-beam server which will be able to run example 4.
-    For now, the text of the example is left unchanged for reference.

-  - This is the same as example 3, except we run real 16K RFI removal on the L1 server, rather than placeholder RFI removal.

-    Note that we re-use most of the configuration files from example 3.
-    The only difference is that `rfi_placeholder.json` has been replaced by `rfi_production_v1.json`.
+  - This is an 8-beam production-scale example.
+It uses a real RFI removal scheme developed by Masoud, and the most optimal bonsai configuration (with a low-DM upsampled tree and two trial spectral indices).

   - On **frb-compute-1**, start the L1 server:
     ```
     ./ch-frb-l1  \
-       l1_configs/l1_example3.yaml  \
+       l1_configs/l1_example4.yaml  \
        rfi_configs/rfi_production_v1.json  \
-       /data/bonsai_configs/bonsai_production_noups_nbeta1_v2.hdf5  \
+       /data/bonsai_configs/bonsai_production_ups_nbeta2_v2.hdf5  \
        l1b_config_placeholder
     ```
     and wait for it to finish initializing (takes around 1 minute).

   - On **frb-compute-0**, start the L0 simulator:
     ```
-    ./ch-frb-simulate-l0 l0_configs/l0_example3.yaml 1200
+    ./ch-frb-simulate-l0 l0_configs/l0_example4.yaml 1200
     ```

 <a name="l1-config"></a>